 And chickenpox sure do itch!
 Here's why: After the red spots appear on your body, they fill up with a clear liquid.
 These liquid-filled blisters are called vesicles (say: VEH-sih-kulz).
-The vesicles release chemicals in your skin that excite the nerves that make you itch.
+The vesicles release chemicals in your skin that activate the nerves that make you itch.

 These nerves in the top layers of your skin tell the brain when something itches.
-They are the same nerves that get excited when you get a reaction to a mosquito bite.
-When these nerves are irritated, they send a message to your brain: "Something's on the skin!
+They are the same nerves that get activated when you get a reaction to a mosquito bite.
+When these nerves are activated, they send a message to your brain: "Something's on the skin!
 Get rid of it!"
 Your brain sends a message back to your hand and arm that says, "Scratch that itch!"

 When Will the Itching Stop?